-The community, both locally and beyond, has once again shown the high regard in which they hold Risley Moss.
-In the early 1990s, they worked together to prevent the closure of the reserve, and now they have shown solidarity in helping raise over £12,000 – a significant contribution to the successful bid, which RIMAG have ring fenced and managing until the Council can use it for the replacment structure.
+The community, both locally and beyond, have shown the high regard in which they hold Risley Moss.
+In the early 1990s, they worked together to prevent the closure of the reserve, and now they have shown solidarity in helping raise over £12,000 which RIMAG have ring fenced and are managing until the Council can use it for the replacment structure.

 This sum was raised through generous donations from local organisations including: Spectrum Striders, Friends of Birchwood Forest Park, sponsored participants in the Three Peaks Challenge, Emma Wood and the Elf Hunt Crew, ASDA Community Award, community fund raising through Go Fund Me, the management team at Birchwood Shopping Centre, and a range of local school and uniformed youth groups.
 In addition, there were major contributions from the general public supporting RIMAG fundraising activities.